lupyuen/lupyuen.github.io/src/fb.md

 Yeah there seems to be a lag between the writing of pixels to RAM Framebuffer, and the pushing of pixels to the display over DMA / Display Engine / Timing Controller TCON0.

-We found a workaround for the lag in rendering pixels...
+We found an unsatisfactory workaround for the lag in rendering pixels...

 ![Fixed Missing Pixels in PinePhone Image](https://lupyuen.github.io/images/fb-title.jpg)